Leopard20/Foxit-Reader-quick-scroll/README.md

 1. Runs automatically when you open a PDF file.
 2. The original button functions are restored if Foxit Reader is not on top (e.g. in Explorer the side buttons still function as Back/Forward).
 3. The script closes automatically when you close Foxit Reader.

+So far, this seems to be compatible with FoxitReader 9.0.x up to 9.5.0.x (latest as of now).

 To use this, you need to install AutoHotkey first. https://www.autohotkey.com/ Note that the .ahk format must be registered as an executable format in Windows shell.
 This is done automatically if you use the AutoHotkey installer (as opposed to a 'portable' format or something)